About The Daily Gazette

 The Gazette will continue to adapt as long as the industry continues to change.

 Ownership of The Gazette remains with the Hume family.
-Our board includes Elizabeth Hume Lind, chairman; William S. Hume; Kathleen Murray; Ken Kissling; Tobi Saulner and William G. McKendree.
+Our board includes Elizabeth Hume Lind, chair; William S. Hume, vice chair; Kathleen Murray; Mary Elworth; Michelle Rea; Ken Kissling; Tobi Saulner and William G. McKendree.

 Publisher John DeAugustine is company president.
-William Hume is vice president, Lance Geda is treasurer and Paula Opel is secretary.
+Judy Patrick is vice president, Lance Geda is treasurer and Paula Opel is secretary.